A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Structure preservation

 \subsection{Preservation of Lyapunov structure and geometric ergodicity}

 We now assume that SDE \eqref{eq:semi_linear_SDE} is geometrically ergodic.
-The main task to establish the geometric ergodicity of a numerical solution of \eqref{eq:semi_linear_SDE} is to prove a discrete analogue of the Lyapunov condition~\eqref{eq:Lyapunov} introduced in Section \ref{sec:2_FHN}. \begin{definition}[Discrete Lyapunov condition] Let $L$ be a Lyapunov function for SDE \eqref{eq:semi_linear_SDE}.
-A numerical solution $\widetilde{X}(t_i)$ of \eqref{eq:semi_linear_SDE} satisfies the discrete Lyapunov condition if there exist $\tilde{\rho}\in (0,1)$ and $\tilde{\eta}>0$ such that
+The main task to establish the geometric ergodicity of a numerical solution of \eqref{eq:semi_linear_SDE} is to prove a discrete analogue of the Lyapunov condition~\eqref{eq:Lyapunov} introduced in Section \ref{sec:2:2}. \begin{definition}[Discrete Lyapunov condition] Let $L$ be a Lyapunov function for SDE~\eqref{eq:semi_linear_SDE}.
+A numerical solution $\widetilde{X}(t_i)$ of \eqref{eq:semi_linear_SDE} satisfies the discrete Lyapunov condition if there exist $\tilde{\rho}\in (0,1)$ and $\tilde{\eta}\geq0$ such that

-\end{definition} Analogously to the continuous case, this condition, combined with the $k$-step hypoellipticity and a discrete irreducibility condition, implies geometric ergodicity of the numerical method.
+\end{definition} Analogously to the continuous case, this condition implies geometric ergodicity of the numerical method if SDE \eqref{eq:semi_linear_SDE} is elliptic.
+If the equation is not elliptic, in addition to the discrete Lyapunov condition, $k$-step hypoellipticity and a discrete irreducibility condition are required.
 For further details, the reader is referred to \cite{Ableidinger2017,Mattingly2002}.

-Unfortunately, Euler-Maruyama type methods do not preserve this property, especially when the drift of SDE \eqref{eq:semi_linear_SDE} is only locally Lipschitz continuous.
-In particular, the problem does not lie in the preservation of hypoellipticity and irreducibility, but in preserving the Lyapunov structure~\cite{Mattingly2002}.
+Euler-Maruyama type methods do not preserve this property, especially when the drift of SDE \eqref{eq:semi_linear_SDE} is only locally Lipschitz continuous.
+In particular, the problem does not lie in the preservation of hypoellipticity and irreducibility, but in preserving the Lyapunov structure \cite{Mattingly2002}.
 Consider, for example, the cubic one-dimensional SDE

-Since $F(x)x=-x^4\leq1-x^4\leq2-2x^2$, this SDE satisfies the dissipativity condition \eqref{eq:dissipative}, and thus $L(x)=1+x^2$ is a Lyapunov function satisfying \eqref{eq:Lyapunov} and the process $(X(t))_{t\in[0,T]}$ is geometrically ergodic.
+Since $F(x)x=-x^4\leq1-x^4\leq2-2x^2$, this SDE satisfies the dissipativity condition \eqref{eq:dissipative}.
+Thus, $L(x)=1+x^2$ is a Lyapunov function satisfying \eqref{eq:Lyapunov} and the process $(X(t))_{t\in[0,T]}$ is geometrically ergodic.
 However, it is shown in Lemma 6.3 of \cite{Mattingly2002} that, if $\mathbb{E}[X_0^2]\geq2/\Delta$, the second moment of the Euler-Maruyama method goes to infinity as the time $t_i$ grows, since

-Thus, even for arbitrarily small time steps $\Delta$, the Euler-Maruyama method fails to converge to a unique invariant distribution independently of the choice of $X_0$.
+Thus, for any fixed time step $\Delta>0$ (even when it is chosen to be arbitrarily small), one can find a starting value $X_0$ such that the Euler-Maruyama method does not converge to a unique invariant distribution.
+This also means that for any $\Delta>0$ and $X_0$, there is a positive probability of blow-up, as discussed in \cite{Humphries2001}.

+In contrast, splitting methods may preserve the Lyapunov structure \cite{Ableidinger2017,Bou-Rabee2010,LeimkuhlerMatthewsStoltz2015}.
+This is also proved for the proposed splitting method and the Lyapunov function $L(x)=1+\norm{x}^2$, under an additional Assumption on the function $f$ and the matrix~$A$, respectively. \begin{assumption} There exists a constant $c_3\geq 0$ such that for any $x\in \mathbb{R}^d$, it holds that